TheDevPath/scrypto-examples-ep2/README.md

 ## Learn Scrypto Episode 2 - A Peek Under the Hood

-Picking up where we left off in episode 1 let's dig a little deeper and take a look under the hood for a minute to better understand what was created for us in our generated blueprint! and learn how to find more options and capabilities that we get from the scrypto libraries and radix engine.
+Picking up where we left off in episode 1 let's dig a little deeper and take a look under the hood for a minute to better understand what was created for us in our generated blueprint!

+Learn how to find more options and capabilities that we get from the scrypto libraries and radix engine, thus empowering us to compose new blueprints.

 ### What you will Learn